 Sound familiar?
 This is currently the normalcy during this challenging time to avoid the spread of COVID-19 whereas a large population of people with disabilities encounter this daily.

-For people with disabilities ranging from (a) physical limitation(s), visual-impairment, hearing impairment, cognitive, neurological, mental or a learning impairment, social distancing has been widely practiced for longer than you think.
+For people with disabilities ranging from (a) physical limitation(s), blind or vision loss, deaf or hearing loss, cognitive, neurological, mental or a learning impairment, social distancing has been widely practiced for longer than you think.
 It is a mindset that can be turned on or off in society when it is suited due to stigma, myths, and/or misconceptions.

 According to the World Health Organization (WHO), over a billion people, about 15% of the world’s population, have some form of disability (WHO, 2018).